 • Prof. Dr. Martina Brandt, Institute of Sociology, Technical University of Dortmund

 • Prof. Dr. Dirk Hofäcker, Institute of Social Work and Social Policy, University of Duisburg-Essen

 • Dr. Andreas Mergenthaler, Federal Institute for Population Research, Wiesbaden

 • Prof. Dr. Andreas Müller, Work and Organisational Psychology, University of Duisburg-Essen

-• Dr. Morten Wahrendorf, Institute of Medical Sociology, University Hospital Düsseldorf
+• PD Dr. Morten Wahrendorf, Institute of Medical Sociology, University Hospital Düsseldorf

 • Prof. Dr. Susanne Wurm, Institute of Psychogerontology, Friedrich-Alexander-University, Erlangen-Nürnberg